Great to have you here, Rushlin Boy, here on the cutting edge of societal evolution.

 According to Klein's book, it's Bill Clinton who called Obama the amateur.

-So that ad, when you hear it, uh if you're up to speed, and those of you listening to this program are, you realize that ad doesn't have any believability.
+So that ad, when you hear it, if you're up to speed, and those of you listening to this program are, you realize that ad doesn't have any believability.

-In a party that really wants to try to convince people that it's the Republicans conducting a war on women.
+But it's still Bill Clinton, and he's still the rock star of the Democrat Party in a party that really wants to try to convince people that it's the Republicans conducting a war on women.

-Anyway, uh Bill, I appreciate the call.
+Anyway, Bill, I appreciate the call.

-I um um I'm glad that you uh got through.
+I'm glad that you got through.

-Um I'm I appreciate that you stayed on hold as long as you did.
+I appreciate that you stayed on hold as long as you did.

-Uh but it's worth it when you're on hold on this program.
+But it's worth it when you're on hold on this program.

 It's unlike being on hold anywhere else.